Screenings for Men

 - Have high blood pressure or high cholesterol

-There is some controversy about the best way to screen for colon cancer.
-Some doctors recommend that all individuals undergo colonoscopy, whereas other doctors feel that fecal occult blood testing (FOBT) or sigmoidoscopy (or a combination of the two) is a good alternative.
+There are multiple strategies to screen for colon cancer.
+Many doctors recommend colonoscopy.
+Other methods include virtual colonoscopy using a CT scan, fecal occult blood testing (FOBT) or sigmoidoscopy (or a combination of the two).
 Be sure to discuss these options with your doctor.

-Immunizations.
-Immunizations are a simple and effective way to avoid important infections.
+Vaccines.
+These are a simple and effective way to avoid important infections.
 In addition to those listed in the table, a number of other immunizations (such as hepatitis B and hepatitis A) are available.
-Talk to your doctor about which immunizations are appropriate for you.
+Talk to your doctor about which vaccines are appropriate for you.